 Meeting agendas and summaries from the Regional Stormwater Management Coordinating Council are attached.
-County representatives attended the November 15, 2017 meeting.
+County representatives were not able to attend the meetings but reviewed meeting minutes and stayed informed of discussion items.

-Implementation Activity Measurable Goal Completion Date Attend meetings and share ideas on stormwater BMPs Advertise forum meetings on stormwater web page Attend 3 per year 12/31/17
+Implementation Activity Measurable Goal Completion Date Attend meetings and share ideas on stormwater BMPs Attend 3 per year 12/31/18